diesh/Coaching-staging/_posts/2025-02-03-FirstMonthAtNewJob.md

 This document fosters **transparency** and **alignment**, making it easier to surface questions, validate assumptions, and spark discussions with your manager and team.
 Over time, you'll move items from "Puzzles" into knowledge and actionable insights.

----

 ## 👀 Seeing: What Stands Out?

 <div class="speechbubble">"What patterns am I noticing in how customers interact with our product?
 Who else is noticing these patterns?
-Where are the patterns being recorded"</div>
+Where are the patterns being recorded" <cite>— You</cite></div>

 - Are there common pain points customers mention?
 - Does the product deliver what it promises?